Homes in Washington County sold for higher prices recently: See how much here

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from Realtor.com.
 Please leave any feedback or corrections for this story here.
 This story was written by Ozge Terzioglu.

-This article originally appeared on The Herald-Mail: Homes in Washington County sold for higher prices recently: See how much here
+This article originally appeared on Bartlesville Examiner-Enterprise: Homes in Washington County sold for higher prices recently: See how much here